Fish Surveys - Minnow Traps

 • Dead, visibly stressed, and diseased fish should be removed from the trap and disposed of properly

-• Fish trapped should be identified, measured, and photographed for reference
+• All fish trapped should be identified, measured, cataloged, and photographed for reference

 • Like sized fish of the same species do not need to be photographed more than a couple of times